Using the library during the COVID-19 pandemic

 Printing is available in the I.T.
 Resource Centre.
 In order to print you will need to download DS Print to your laptop or computer.
 Please see this page for instructions on how to download the DS Print software.
 Print jobs need to be sent to either MUR_FindMe or MUR_ITRC_BW printer.
 Printing costs will still be added to your college bill.

-When collecting your printing please be careful to adhere to the advised social distancing guidelines (2 metres) and wipe the printer down after you.
-If there are any problems, please see the IT Helpdesk or email email@example.com.
+When collecting your printing please be careful to adhere to the advised social distancing guidelines (2 metres) and wipe the printer down after use.
+If there are any problems, please see library staff or email email@example.com.

 In order to scan documents, the Microsoft Lens app can be freely downloaded onto both IOS and Android devices.
 Once downloaded you can take photos of your documents and export them as a PDF, send to email, etc.

 Keeping up to date with what the College library is doing